 Surprisingly, as the top picture shows, the lecture theatre is quite small and cannot accommodate the three hundred or so students expected in this year’s intake of medical students.
 This is because the Wolfson was built in an era when problem-based learning (PBL) was the flavour of the month.
 This meant that students were taught in small groups rather than attending lectures, so a large lecture theatre was surplus to requirements – or so it was thought at the time.
 The PBL hegemony has been dismantled since then, but it has left its legacy.
 The building has a huge atrium, where students sit on the floor without any seating, as well as a lecture theatre with inadequate seating.
 There is a lesson here and not simply the obvious one that one should not allow a new ideology to overwhelm conventional wisdom, especially at a time when capital projects are being determined, but it is also an example how intelligent people can meekly comply with authority figures.
 This is a more serious issue and it is a sign of our times when political correctness is the flavour of the month.
 Christianity delivers us from such servile submission by teaching counter-cultural thinking and standards.

 After Shaw-Dunn’s presentation at the end of the afternoon, I visited the Reading Room for old times’ sake, where I had spent many an hour studying in the 1970s.
 This time I had my laptop computer, and how I wish we had such devices in the 1970s.
 I was the first to use a PDA (personal digital assistant) in Raigmore Hospital in 2000 to record my copious note-taking.
-Now everything is digital.
+Now everything is electronic.

-Standing in the Hunterian Museum, appropriately in the bowels of Glasgow University’s main building atop Gilmorehill, bypassed by many, were the bones of the largest dinosaur to walk on earth.
+Standing in the Hunterian Museum, appropriately in the bowels of Glasgow University’s main building atop Gilmorehill, bypassed by many, were the bones of the largest dinosaur to walk on Earth.
 The whole skeleton was not there but only the bones of one of its legs, reaching to the ceiling and wobbling precariously as I walked around it.
 Its knee was at the height of my neck and its thigh bone reached to the ceiling.
 This is Diplodocus, the creature described by Job in the oldest book of the Bible, the oldest extant book in human history still read on a daily basis, whose contents I am in the process of making more readily available.
 Job describes the activity and eating habits of this massive creature, to the consternation of evolutionists who do not understand mankind’s global history.

 Only yards away, there is a display cabinet and a plaque reading: “The world’s most complete 330 million year old shark was found on the banks of a small stream in Bearsden, near Glasgow.
 The preservation of the shark is so good that blood vessels and muscles can be studied along with the shark’s last meal.”
 It is not explained how blood vessels can survive 330 million years.
 This evidently throws doubt upon evolutionary timescales.
 After all, Shaw-Dunn had just told us that his former anatomy dissection specimens lasted six months at best.
 Further, having food in its stomach demonstrates that it was overwhelmed by sedimentary deposits so quickly that the meal was not digested.
 This points to catastrophism in the geological record, only in recent decades being recovered from the dustbin into which evolutionary uniformitarianism tried to consign it.
 “But facts are chiels that winna ding” as the Scottish bard put it.